 What is Clipping?

-The term “clipping signal” refers to the flat shape of a signal waveform when the amplitude (height) of the wave passes the peak voltage.
+The term “clipping signal” refers to the flat shape of a waveform when the amplitude (height) of the wave passes the peak voltage.
 The power output is much greater than the RMS power rating.
 The waves are also steeper, with less time between peaks.
-The result is power consistently close to peak voltage.
+The result is power consistently close to peak.

 “Gain” is not a volume control

 An oscilloscope (o-scope) lets you visualize waveforms.
-Some users rely on an o-scope to set gain levels precisely based on the image of the output waveform.
-This method is so precise that it is only correct for the exact settings and audio signal when the gain was set.
+Some users rely on an o-scope to set levels precisely based on the image of the output waveform.
+This method is so precise that it is only correct for the exact settings and input when the it was set.
 Any change in head-unit volume, voltage, or audio source recording level can put your system at risk.

 How to fix a clipping signal